-Lambay Castle is the ancestral home of the Revelstokes, Maude & Cecil Baring, and is still in the family today, four generations later.
+Lambay Castle is the ancestral home of the Revelstokes, Maude & Cecil Baring, and is still protected by their family today, four generations later.
 The original Old Fort was built in the late 15th / early 16th Century by order of the church, after Lambay had become “a receptacle for the king’s enemies, much to the annoyance of the mainland”.

-The Castle is made up of two elements: the Old Fort (dating back to C.15-16th) and the Lutyens Guest Wing, built in 1908-1910.
+The Lutyens Guest Wing was added in 1908-1910.
 Referred to as one of Lutyens’ finest examples of domestic architecture, the two sections of Lambay Castle complement each other perfectly and are seamlessly, almost invisibly, connected by a long central corridor that runs beneath the East Terrace.

 The Castle kitchen is very spacious with plenty of larder space, a large fridge/freezer and LaCanche range with two ovens.
 The Breakfast Room connects via an arch and has beautiful high ceilings, plenty of natural light, a large wood-burning stove and an exquisite pottery collection of plates decorating one wall.
 The original oak table comfortably seats 8-10.

 In 1912 Lutyens completed his Castle by encircling it with a magnificent rampart wall made from the island porphyry stone.
-This allowed for the enchanting sycamore and oak woods to thrive behind its protection.
+This allowed for the enchanting sycamore and oak woods to thrive behind its protection, creating an oasis of tranquility and stillness.
 The wall offered shelter not just against the elements but also symbolically against the stern judgments of London society, and so Lutyens nicknamed his wall “The Ramparts Against Uncharity”.

 Lambay Castle is surrounded by a 200 acre cattle and sheep farm, with the island estate reaching over 660 acres in total.
 The island is completely off-grid so electricity, hot water and heating for the Castle are all self-generated from a wind turbine and solar panels with a generator in case back up is required.